 The second installment in the reunion trilogy from The Go-Betweens is also the least noteworthy of the trio.
 Forster and McLennan recruited a new permanent backing band with bassist Adele Pickvance and drummer Glenn Thompson.
 After The Friends Of Rachel Worth dabbled with alternative rock, Bright Yellow Bright Orange returns to more familiar territory, consisting almost entirely of mid-tempo, semi-acoustic folk rock.
 While this sounds like a step in the right direction, it’s not; it still lacks the lushness that characterised their best period late albums like 16 Lovers Lane and Oceans Apart.

-Even more markedly, it’s easily the least interesting set of songs that Forster and McLennan have compiled on a studio record; song for song this isn’t any better than the bonus discs that come with the reissues of their eighties albums.
-It’s not surprising that Forster’s verbose, autobiographical ‘Too Much Of One Thing’ was the only song to make the live DVD that followed Oceans Apart; alternatively titled “The Ballad Of The Go-Betweens”, it’s a likable, jaunty, piece of country rock.
+Even more markedly, it’s easily the least interesting set of songs that Forster and McLennan have compiled on a studio record.
+It’s not surprising that Forster’s verbose, autobiographical ‘Too Much Of One Thing’ was the only song to make the Striped Sunlight Sound DVD that followed Oceans Apart; alternatively titled “The Ballad Of The Go-Betweens”, it’s a likable, jaunty, piece of country rock.
 But apart from McLennan’s melodic ‘Mrs Morgan’, and the piano-based closer ‘Unfinished Business’, Bright Yellow, Bright Orange is all mid-tempo, acoustic guitar based music that’s meticulously written and crafted, but fails to capture the spark of the Go-Betweens at their best.

 After two worthy, but unspectacular, additions to their canon, The Go-Betweens reunion suddenly clicked to wonderful effect third time around.
 This is easily Forster and McLennan’s best set of songs from their reunion.
 Sonically the album returns to the lusher sound of Tallulah and 16 Lovers Lane, and it’s a welcome reversion.